centuryglass/IntraPaint/doc/stable_diffusion_setup.md

 2. Once you restart ComfyUI, you should now see a "Manager" button near the bottom right.
 Click it, and the **ComfyUI Manager Menu** will open.
 3. In the manager menu, click **"Custom Nodes Manager"**, and a list of extensions should open.
 4. In the search box at the top, enter "UltimateSDUpscale", and the list should filter down to only one option.
 Click the "Install" button next to it and wait.
 5. Once the button text changes to "Restart Required", the installation is finished.
 Restart ComfyUI.
-TODO: CLEAN UP UPSCALE INTERFACE-FINISH EXPLAINING HERE
+When you open the [image scaling window](./menu_options.md#scale-image-window) and select "Advanced AI upscaling", you should now see a checkbox that you can use to enable the Ultimate SD Upscale script.